isedwards/kb/.net/ef6.md

 See [workaround]().

-You can use the [Update Model Wizard](https://msdn.microsoft.com/en-us/library/cc716705(v=vs.110).aspx) after changes are made to the underlying database (right-click the .edmx file and select Update Model from Database)
+You can use the [Update Model Wizard](https://msdn.microsoft.com/en-us/library/cc716705(v=vs.110).aspx) after changes are made to the underlying database (right-click the .edmx file and select Update Model from Database), but to avoid problems I tend to delete the old model, remove any related connection strings from `App.config` and then create the model anew.

+### Dynamic connection strings

+This [link](https://github.com/opencdms/Climsoft/commit/cc7dd606a6f59918ac7517fee91537685e1e4dcd) gives a (poor) example of altering the model to use a connection string dynamically (it works, but the model code is auto-generated, so the changes should not be made where they are).